snobu/destreamer/README.md

 # Saves Microsoft Stream videos for offline enjoyment

-### v2.1 Release, codename _Hammer of Dawn<sup>TM</sup>_
+### v2.0 Release, codename _Hammer of Dawn<sup>TM</sup>_

 This release would not have been possible without the code and time contributed by two distinguished developers: [@lukaarma](https://github.com/lukaarma) and [@kylon](https://github.com/kylon).
 Thank you!

-### Specialized vesions

-- [Politecnico di Milano][polimi]: fork over at https://github.com/SamanFekri/destreamer
+[Politecnico di Milano][polisite] students may want to use this fork over at https://github.com/SamanFekri/destreamer which is a specialized implementation of this project with automatic logon.

-- [Università di Pisa][unipi]: fork over at https://github.com/Guray00/destreamer-unipi
-- [Università della Calabria][unical]: fork over at https://github.com/peppelongo96/UnicalDown
-- [Università degli Studi di Parma][unipr]: fork over at https://github.com/vRuslan/destreamer-unipr
+## Outstanding bugs

+- We couldn't yet find an elegant way to refresh the access token, so you'll need to perform an interactive logon every hour or so.
+We're still at the drawing board on this one.

 ## What's new

-- Major code refactoring (all credits to @lukaarma)
+- Major code refactoring
-- Destreamer is now able to refresh the session's access token.
-Use this with `-k` (keep cookies) and tick "Remember Me" on login.
-- We added support for closed captions (see `--closedCaptions` below)
+- Dramatically improved error handling
+- We now have a token cache so we can reuse access tokens.
+This really means that within one hour you need to perform the interactive browser login only once.
+- We removed the dependency on `youtube-dl`
+- Getting to the HLS URL is dramatically more reliable as we dropped parsing the DOM for the video element in favor of calling the Microsoft Stream API
+- Fixed a major 2FA bug that would sometimes cause a timeout in our code
+- Fixed a wide variety of other bugs, maybe introduced a few new ones :)

 ## Disclaimer